thaitwo/readyr/README.md

 1. From root directory, run `npm run start:dev`
 2. Open browser to [localhost:8000](http://localhost:8000)

-Changes will be auto compiled and loaded through Webpack.
+Changes will be auto compiled and loaded with Webpack.

-### DEPLOY APP
+### DEPLOYMENT
 1. From root directory, run `npm run deploy`
 	- Webpack will build files for production
 	- GitHub Pages will publish files to gh-pages branch